My first book, written at age 10. Being a creative prodigy and all, I titled it "Mike and Steve and Chris and Brent and Billy."

 The next morning, ten-year-old Chris Colston and his bicycle-riding buddies stopped for a break inside the tower, and they took turns putting their noses up to the bottle to catch a whiff of the alcohol.
 It was horrible, rot-gut stuff, but it sparked an idea in Colston's mind.
 That afternoon he wrote about all sorts of assorted stenches he encountered: the liquor bottle, a neighborhood friend's breath, a local skunk terrorizing the neighborhood, and the poop left in yards from the local dogs.

-So yes, it's OK to say it: Mr. Colston's first book stunk.
-But his passion for writing blossomed.
+So you could say Mr. Colston's first book stunk.

 The books about his neighborhood pals eventually gave way to sports.
 He went on to become an award-winning USA Today and USA Today Sports Weekly sportswriter, covering the NFL, NBA, and Major League Baseball.
 He now writes novels and shares his life experiences and his love of writing with high school English Honors students in Northern Virginia.